Duty-free and VAT

 The European Union

-The following countries are members of the European Union: Austria, Belgium, Bulgaria, Cyprus (the Greek part), the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden and the United Kingdom (incl.
+The following countries are members of the European Union: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden and the United Kingdom (incl.
 Northern Ireland).
 Exceptions apply to the Channel Islands and the Canary Islands: if you are flying to these destinations you are allowed to buy beverages and tobacco duty-free.

 Outside the European Union